Become part of the Gstaad Palace's story

 Gstaad Palace Challenge – the most exclusive vintage car rally in Switzerland

-The weekend rally for fans of sophisticated car racing takes place for the eighth time in 2023.
+The weekend rally for fans of sophisticated car racing takes place for the ninth time in 2024.

 Participation at the rally upon invitation only.